buffstop/PepCoopMembership/docs/design/index.rst

 ----------

-The Membership package contains data entities for storing member specific information.
-The two types of members are natural persons and legal bodies which require different attributes.
+The Membership package stores member specific information which is necessary for the membership list and basic administrative purposes.
+Two types of members exists which are natural persons and legal bodies.
+Both have different attributes.

 Member attributes:

 ================= ========= ==================================================
 Attribute name    Data type Description
 ================= ========= ==================================================
-id                Integer   (Primary key) Technical id of the data record address_line_1    String    First address line of the postal address address_line_2    String    Second address line of the postal address postal_code       String    Postal code of the postal address city              String    City of the postal address country           String    Country of the postal address locale            String    Language which the member prefers to communicate
+id                Integer   (Primary key) Technical id of the data record. address_line_1    String    First address line of the postal address. address_line_2    String    Second address line of the postal address. postal_code       String    Postal code of the postal address. city              String    City of the postal address. country           String    Country of the postal address. locale            String    Language which the member prefers to communicate
-                            in
+                            in.
 status            String    Possible values:

                             - "applied": the member applied for membership